AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/queries/get-payment-config.md

 `HostedFieldsConfig` | String! | PayPal Hosted fields payment method configuration `SmartButtonsConfig` | String! | PayPal Smart Buttons payment method configuration

+Each of these output attributes implements the `PaymentConfigItem` interface.

 ## `PaymentConfigItem` interface

 The `PaymentConfigItem` interface contains the fields that are common to all the payment methods.
 This interface contains the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---
-`code` | String! | The payment method code as defined in the payment gateway `is_visible` | Boolean | Indicates whether the payment method is shown `payment_intent` | String | Defines the payment intent.
+`code` | String | The payment method code as defined in the payment gateway `is_visible` | Boolean | Indicates whether the payment method is shown `payment_intent` | String | Defines the payment intent.
 The possible values are `Authorize` or `Capture` `sdk_params` | SDKParams | PayPal parameters required to load the PayPal JavaScript SDK